 iDRAC Direct LED indicator pattern Condition Solid green for two seconds Indicates that the laptop is connected.
 Flashing green (on for two seconds and off for two seconds) Indicates that the laptop connected is recognized.
 Turns off Indicates that the laptop is unplugged.

-Indicator codes for redundant power supply unit
+Non-redundant cabled power supply unit indicator codes